 Glucocorticoids: Is it possible to interpret a positive allergy test with previous cortisone treatment?
 Does this also apply to a negative result?

 A positive result, even with previous corticosteroids intake, is always interpreted as positive.
 If the withdraw time had been respected, higher antibody values would be obtained.

 On the contrary, a negative result may be false due to the immunosuppressive effect of corticosteroids.
-In these cases, the result is always in doubt, and it is advisable to carry out a new test respecting the withdrawal times of corticosteroid drugs.
+In these cases, the result is always in doubt, and it is advisable to carry out a new test respecting the withdrawal times of drugs.

 Oclacitinib: Can this alter the results of allergy tests?